Last updated: October 2020

-The warning refers to the lack of security for the connection to that page.
-It’s alerting you that information sent and received with that page is unprotected and it could potentially be stolen, read, or modified by attackers, hackers, and entities with access to internet infrastructure, such as Internet Service Providers (ISPs) and governments.
-The “Not Secure” warning does not indicate that your computer or the site you are visiting is affected by malware.
+The “Not Secure” warning means there is a lack of security for the connection to that page.
+It’s alerting you that information sent and received with that page is unprotected and it could potentially be stolen, read or modified by attackers, hackers and entities with access to internet infrastructure (like Internet Service Providers (ISPs) and governments).
+The “Not Secure” warning does not mean that your computer or the site you are visiting is affected by malware.
 It only serves to alert you that you do not have a secure connection with that page.

-Note that some websites may only support secure HTTPS connections on some pages, but not all; in these cases you may see the “Not Secure” warning on only the insecure pages.
+Note that some websites may only support secure HTTPS connections on some pages, but not all; in these cases, you may see the “Not Secure” warning on only the insecure pages.

 If you’re a visitor or an owner/operator of a website using HTTP and seeing this warning, here’s what you can do.

 The “Not Secure” warning is being displayed on any page served over HTTP, which is an insecure protocol.
-If you are seeing this warning on a site you own or operate, you should resolve it by enabling the HTTPS protocol for your site
+If you are seeing this warning on a site you own or operate, you should resolve it by enabling the HTTPS protocol for your site.

 If you are the technical administrator or developer for your site, you should begin by assessing if you currently have any support for HTTPS.
 Some sites have partial support, meaning they have deployed HTTPS to some parts of the site, or have not chosen to serve the site via HTTPS by default.
 If either is the case, look into what steps need to be taken to deploy HTTPS across your entire site and by default.
 Our guide to configuring HTTPS Everywhere will help you get started.

-If you do not have HTTPS deployed at all, start by using our Certificate Wizard to help you figure out which SSL certificate you need.
-Your need will vary depending on how many domain names you operate and if you want your business to be validated for additional user trust.
+If you do not have HTTPS deployed at all, start by using our Certificate Wizard to help you figure out which TLS certificate you need.
+Your needs will vary depending on how many domain names you operate and if you want your business to be validated for additional user trust.
 Then review our guide to HTTPS Everywhere to understand the steps you need to take to support HTTPS by default.

 If a site you frequently use is displaying the “Not Secure” warning, you should contact them and ask them to start supporting HTTPS.
 You can also try manually replacing HTTP with HTTPS in the URL, as some sites may have partial support for HTTPS but don’t offer it by default.

-Note that even with basic browsing over HTTP — such as looking at recipes or reading news — what you are looking at can be monitored, modified, and recorded by entities, such as your ISP or government.
+Note that even with basic browsing over HTTP — such as looking at recipes or reading news — what you are looking at can be monitored, modified and recorded by entities, such as your ISP or government.
 This effectively means you do not have any privacy when browsing such pages.
-On public Wi-Fi networks, like at a coffee shop or airport, there is an additional risk from ‘local attackers’— other computers on that network — which are able to view and monitor the pages you are looking at, the information you are sending them, and what you are searching for.
+On public Wi-Fi networks, like at a coffee shop or airport, there is an additional risk from local attackers — other computers on that network — which are able to view and monitor the pages you are looking at, the information you are sending them and what you are searching for.